mgoadric/cardstock/_posts/2019-03-15-hearts-heuristics.md

 This game of Hearts starts out similar to our previous game, with one player taking the Queen of Spades at around the one-fifth point in the game, spelling doom for their chances of winning.
 But wait.
 Could it be?
 Yes!
-The red player collected all of the penalty cards to **Shoot the Moon** and win the game!
+The purple player collected all of the penalty cards to **Shoot the Moon** and win the game!

 This is what a dramatic game looks like, with the winner underwater for most of the game and coming back at the end, pulling it off in the last trick.
-And, none of the other players believe this is going to happen, consistently estimating the red player's chances of winning very low.
+And, none of the other players believe this is going to happen, consistently estimating the purple player's chances of winning very low.

-In fact, this happens in 10% of our simulations of games with all AI players!
+In fact, this happens in 9% of our simulations of games with all AI players!
 Here is the aggregate graph of these games where the winning player shot the moon, with the winning player shown in red.

 ![Hearts Shoot the Moon]({{site.url}}{{site.baseurl}}/images/hearts/allaishootthemoon.png){:class="post-image"}

-But at only 10% of the games being so dramatic, the other 90% show a more stable game with consistently high estimates for the winner, bringing the overall drama score down to 0.33, in line with the other games we have analyzed.
+But at only 9% of the games being so dramatic, the other 91% show a more stable game with consistently high estimates for the winner, bringing the overall drama score down to 0.46.
 The graph below shows the lead histories for all 100 simulations with all AI players.

 ![Hearts All AI Rank Estimate]({{site.url}}{{site.baseurl}}/images/hearts/allairankestimate.png){:class="post-image"}

-One other interesting point: in simulations with only one AI player, where the rest are random, we see that the AI only shoots the moon twice.
+One other interesting point: in simulations with only one AI player, where the rest are random, we see that the AI rarely shoots the moon.
 The following graph shows these lead histories.
 These are more consistent due to them being just from the perspective of one player.